 Cucumber beetles can attack the cucumber at any stage of growth.
 It directly strikes the roots, leaf surface, and male or female flower of the plant.

-The damaged root causes the plant to not pass required nutrients from the garden soil and causes brown spots on leaves.
+The damaged root causes the plant to not pass the required nutrients from the garden soil and causes brown spots on leaves.

 Moreover, it spreads the plant’s bacterial wilt disease that causes the surrounding plants to get infected.